RohiniShankari/Hackathon_june25/promoter/README.md

 - 🧬 Uses a trained autoencoder to generate promoter sequences.
 - 🧪 Supports query-driven generation with optional wet lab suggestions.
-- 🔍 (Optional) Integrates with LLMs like Claude to search and summarize scientific literature.
+- 🔍Integrates with LLMs like Claude to search and summarize scientific literature.
-- 📦 Provided as Jupyter notebooks for easy experimentation and modification.

 ---